Saeb Sabry al-Safi: Shawaf coup

-after 14 July Revolution, many parties in Iraq fought against each other, and that led to attempt coup d'état in March 1959, known as the Mosul uprising.
+after 14 July Revolution, many parties in Iraq fought against each other, and that led to attempt coup d'état on 7 March 1959, known as the Mosul uprising.
 Al-Safi participated in that coup, his duty was to bomb Radio Baghdad station on March 8.
 The raid failed, with the planes doing little damage.

 Death by committing suicide

 On his return to the airbase he realised that the coup had failed, so he attempted to flee to Syria.
 His plane however ran out of fuel and upon landing he committed suicide rather than being captured.